 Second, I used King Arthur unbleached, all-purpose flour.
-King Arthur flours are of the highest quality and yield predictable results each time.
+King Arthur flours are the highest quality and yield predictable results every time.

-Third, I threw away a half can of baking powder that was nearing its expiration date and bought a new can.
+Third, I threw away a half can of baking powder that was near its expiration date and bought a new can.
 Baking powder loses its strength over time.

 Fourth, I tripled the amount of peppermint I usually use, from 1 teaspoon to 1 tablespoon.